243 Killed In Road Crashes In Ashanti In 10 Months

 The group is the third batch of national service personnel to benefit from the programme.

-Their training is being jointly undertaken by the Police Service, Road Safety Commission, and the Driver and Vehicle Licensing Authority (DVLA), and is supported by Vanguard Assurance.
+Their training is being jointly undertaken by the police service, Road Safety Commission and the Driver and Vehicle Licensing Authority (DVLA) and supported by the Vanguard Assurance.

 Commissioner of Police (COP) Maxwell Atingane, Director General of the MTTD, urged them to give it their all to help stop the carnage on roads in the region.